Self-Driving Cars in the Browser

 You can drag the mouse to draw obstacles, which the cars must avoid.
 Play around with this demo and get excited about machine learning!

-The following is a more detailed description of how this works.
+The following is a rough description of how this works.
 You may stop reading here and just play with the demo if you’re not interested in the technical background!

-The state of the agent consists of two time-steps, the current time-step and the previous time-step .
+The state of the agent consists of observations from two time-steps, the current time-step and the previous time-step .
 This helps the agent make decisions based on how things moved over time.
-For each time-step the agent receives information about its environment.
+Each observation contains information about the agent’s environment.
 This includes 19-distance sensors , which are arranged in different angles.
 You can think of these sensors as beams, that stop when they hit an object.
 The shorter the beam, the higher the input to the agent, 0 – for no hit, 1 – for an object that is directly in front of the car.
-In addition, a time-step contains the current speed of the agent .
-In total, the input to the neural networks is 158-dimensional.
+In addition, each observation contains the current speed of the agent .
+In total, each observation contains variables which means the input to the neural networks is -dimensional.

-Imagine sitting in a room with a computer, looking at 158-numbers on the screen and having to press left or right in order to increase some kind of number, namely the reward.
-That is what this agent is doing.
+Imagine sitting in a room with a computer, looking at numbers on the screen and having to press left or right in order to increase some reward that you know nothing about.
+That’s exactly what this agent is doing.
 Isn’t that crazy?

 A major issue with DDPG is exploration.
-In regular DQN (deep Q‑networks) you have discrete actions from which you can choose from.
-So you can easily mix up your action-state-space by epsilon-greedily randomising actions.
+In regular Deep Q-Learning you have discrete actions from which you can choose from.
+So you can easily mix up your action-state-space by choosing random actions using a so-called epsilon-greedy policy.
 In continuous spaces (as the case with DDPG) this is not as easy.
-In this project I used dropout as a way to explore.
+For this project I used dropout as a way to explore.
 This means dropping some neurons of the last layer of the actor network randomly and therefore obtaining some kind of variation in actions.

 In addition to applying dropout to the actor network, I put 4 agents into the virtual environment at the same time.
 All these agents share the same value network, but have different actors and therefore have different approaches to different states.
 Therefore every agent explores different areas of the state-action space.
 All in all this resulted in better and faster convergence.